arizona map logo - arizona state flag

 AZ Relief Map

-arizona relief map
+Arizona relief map

 Click map to enlarge.

 The detailed Arizona map and the regional Arizona map display cities, roads, rivers, and lakes as well as terrain features.
 The detailed map shows only the State of Arizona, while the regional map shows Arizona and the surrounding region.
-Please be patient while waiting for these large maps to display.

 Arizona Infrastructure > Arizona Airports

-Arizona's capital city is Phoenix.
-Other major cities found on the Arizona map include Tucson, Mesa, Glendale, Scottsdale, and Tempe.
-Except for Tucson, most of the larger cities are located in the southern part of the State, near Phoenix.
 In 2005, the population of Arizona was estimated at 5,953,007, which is about 52.3 people per square mile.
 In 2010, Arizona's population rose to 6,392,017 people.
+More recently, in the 2020 census, the Arizona population was 7,151,502.
 The state's primary Interstate Highways include I-8, I-10, and I-17, as well as I-19 and I-40.

 Arizona Topography and Attractions